 He then went on to observe that 20% of the pea plants in his garden produced 80% of the total yield.

-How Pareto’s 80/20 Rule can help you focus on more effective tasks
+How the 80/20 rule can help you focus on more effective tasks

-Now let’s look at this principle to observe opportunities and patterns when it comes to managing vendor spend.
+Let’s look, for example, at the Pareto principle to observe opportunities and patterns when it comes to managing our supply base, especially on separating core vendors from tail spend.

 Let’s look at some examples